Topological Learning in Multi-Class Data Sets: Topological Implications for Learning a Children's Game

 This leads to the Betti sequence shown in Row 1 of \cref{tab:Topology}.
-Here, we interpret $\beta_i$ for $i \geq 1$ is the number of $i$-dimensional holes (voids) in the simplicial complex.
+Here, we interpret $\beta_i$ for $i \geq 1$ as the number of $i$-dimensional holes (voids) in the simplicial complex.
 The number of connected components is $\beta_0$.

+We can compute the proportion of the data used in creating the cover to see the boundary between the two manifolds increases in complexity as the number of dice increase.
+This is shown in \cref{tab:CoverPropDice}.

+We note that Class 1 requires all data points to be used in the cover (as is clear from \cref{fig:2DiceSurface}).
+As the number of dice increases, the number of data points needed to form a covering of Class 0 also increases.
+This suggests that the structure of the boundary between the manifolds is becoming more complex as the number of dice increase.
+Because so much of the data set is used to form the topological cover, we did not test the topological classification algorithm on this data set.
+Instead, we will use the derived topological properties to explore the relationship between learning and topology in various feedforward neural networks.

-We compute homology for $\mathrm{Cl}(S_1)$ for $n=3,\dots,6$.
+We can quantify the complexity of the boundary explicitly using the Betti numbers of the simplicial complex modeling Class 1.
+That is, we compute homology for $H_1 = \mathrm{Cl}(C_1^*)$ for $n=3,\dots,6$.
 Betti numbers are shown in subsequent rows of \cref{tab:Topology}.

-Define the total number of topological features as:
+Define the total number of topological features as,

 As the number of dice increases, the data suggest that the total number of topological features increases exponentially (see \cref{fig:TopFeaturesVsDice}).